 - Back Sleeper– Sleeping on your back has the benefit of distributing your weight evenly, minimizing pressure on the head, neck, and spine pressure points.
 If you’re a back sleeper, you can take your pick of mattress softness or firmness.
 Furthermore, putting a small pillow below your knee will result in the most comfort for back sleepers.

 - Side Sleeper– According to SleepFoundation, side sleepers benefit from reduced back pain, better breathing, and improved digestion.
-To provide relief to their body’s pressure points, side sleepers should look for a mattress that contours to their body, like an air foam mattress or memory foam mattress.
+To relieve their body’s pressure points, side sleepers should look for a mattress that contours to their body, like an air or memory foam mattress.

 - Stomach Sleeper– As explained by Health.com, “Stomach sleepers should look for a supportive mattress that provides enough pushback to keep the spine from sinking too far into the mattress and getting pulled out of its natural alignment.”
-For optimum comfort and support, stomach sleepers should opt for medium or medium-firm mattresses.
+Stomach sleepers should opt for medium or medium-firm mattresses for optimum comfort and support.

 Take Back Your Sleep